 - Vegan Pumpkin Pie

 A healthy take on the classic Thanksgiving dish.
-With fresh green beans in a low-carb homemade mushroom sauce topped with caramelized onions.
-This Keto Green Bean Casserole is gluten free, dairy free, paleo and Whole30 compliant.
+Made with fresh green beans in a homemade mushroom cream sauce topped with caramelized onions.

 Green Bean Casserole